-Hey, happy Friday!
-I’m excited to share a new video with you today that will help you with your shoulder/back pain.
+Hey, happy Friday.
+I’m excited to share a new video with you today that will help you with your shoulder pain or back pain.

-Today, the video that I will share is with Andrea on four exercises that you can do to alleviate your shoulder/back pain.
+Today, the video that I will share is with Andrea on four exercises that you can do to alleviate your shoulder or back pain.

 CLICK HERE to watch the YouTube video.